The Theory of Self-Actualization

 - Needs for self-esteem, self-respect, and healthy, positive feelings derived from admiration.

-Erikson created a theory of psychosocial dichotomies represented as “trust versus mistrust” and “autonomy versus shame and doubt”, as examples.
+Erikson created a theory of psychosocial dichotomies represented as “trust versus mistrust” and “autonomy versus shame and doubt” as examples.
 In terms of Erikson’s final stage of development, that of “ego integrity versus despair," the successful resolution of this stage corresponds with a sense of life’s meaning.
 It is clear that the self-actualized person might be in danger of dying, but nevertheless may find meaning in life.
-This means that lower level needs might be unfulfilled even in situations represented by “being values," such as a sense of meaning in life.
+This means that lower-level needs might be unfulfilled even in situations represented by “being values," such as a sense of meaning in life.
 Note, however, that Maslow asserted that one’s needs may be only partially fulfilled at any given moment.

 Mahatma Gandhi, Viktor Frankl, and Nelson Mandela may serve as examples of people who each personify a reality self-actualization.
-At risk of his life, Gandhi utilized civil disobedience for purposes of freedom.
+At the risk of his life, Gandhi utilized civil disobedience for purposes of freedom.
 Frankl was a Holocaust survivor who never relinquished his grasp of life’s meaning.
 And Mandela maintained an attitude of meaning in life even while he was imprisoned.
-The safety needs of these individuals may have been threatened, but it may be understood that many people whose safety needs are compromised may be cognizant of being values.
+The safety needs of these individuals may have been threatened, but it may be understood that many people whose safety needs are compromised may be cognizant of being valued.
 They may find life to be meaningful explicitly because of situations of danger to their lives, situations represented by the dichotomy of life and death, in particular.

 As indicated, Maslow identified self-actualizing people as individuals who are highly creative, who have peak experiences, and who are able to resolve the dichotomies inherent in opposite contraries such as those constituted by “freedom and determinism," “the conscious and the unconscious," as well as “intentionality and a lack of intentionality.”
 Creativity, a hallmark of a self-actualizing person, may be perceived to reside within a dialectical relationship.
 While most dichotomies cannot be explicitly understood as resolvable, the above dichotomies can be seen to be resolved through creative activity.
 Using the one aspect of each of these dichotomies as a “thesis," and another as an “antithesis," art may represent the “synthesis” of the dichotomous relationship.